mpavlou/samplesizedev/README.md

     #> $sim
     #> [1] 500

-    # n$sim is the sample size calculated by simulation
+    # $sim is the sample size calculated by simulation
-    # n$rvs is the sample size calculated using the approach of Riley et al. (2019) (Criterion 1 - overfitting)
+    # $rvs is the sample size calculated using the approach of Riley et al. (2019) (Criterion 1 - overfitting)